-Black school shoes - that fasten safely and have covered toes.

-During the warmer weather, red checked dresses or grey school shorts may be worn.
+Black school shoes, not boots or trainers or sports footwear - that fasten safely and have covered toes.
+During the warmer weather, red checked dresses/ 2 pieces or grey school shorts may be worn.

-For Outdoor PE children need to wear:
+For Outdoor PE children need to wear PLAIN and non-branded: